gifmura/media-sample-scala/README.md

 ## TODO

-- [ ] Correspond the uploading and displaying of images with multiple extensions.
+- [ ] Unit testing.
 - [ ] Secure sission.
-- [ ] Unit testing.
+- [ ] Correspond the uploading and displaying of images with multiple extensions.
+(Now it only supports ".png".)